 Skorpios was also the place of Onassis’ wedding to former United States First Lady Jacqueline Kennedy on October 20, 1968.

 In 1971, Jacqueline Kennedy Onassis was famously photographed nude by a paparazzo while lying on a Skorpios beach.

 Upon Onassis’s death, the island passed on to his daughter, Christina, and then in turn to her daughter, Athina Onassis Roussel, the only surviving heir.

 Onassis, along with his son, Alexander, and his daughter, Christina, are all buried on Skorpios.

 Onassis sanctuary and playground

-The tycoon was active himself in planting 200 species of trees, and flowers and making gardens and orchards where vegetables and fruit were cultivated.
+The tycoon was active himself in planting 200 species of trees, flowers, and making gardens and orchards where vegetables and fruit were cultivated.

-He also built a taverna on the beach, where he used to cook fresh fish and seafood, sitting at a table and drinking ouzo, gazing at the blue-green waters and singing his favorite songs.
+Onassis also built a tavern on the beach, where he would cook fresh fish and seafood and sit at a table drinking ouzo while gazing at the blue-green waters singing his favorite songs.